Nikon D7000 vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7000 and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 So how do things add up?
 Is the Nikon D7000 better than the Panasonic FZ2000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.